Data-Ezequiel17/high-performance-data-streaming/README.md

 <details>
 <summary><strong>Features</strong></summary>

-+ Kibana dashboard to view kafka broker logs
++ Kibana dashboard to view kafka controller and broker logs for observability
-+ Grafana dashboard to view kafka broker health and resource utalization
++ Grafana dashboard to monitor kafka broker health and resource utalization
-+ Real-time aggregation and analysis of data
++ Real-time aggregation and analysis of data with spark streaming
 + Schema registry

 </details>